-When I write blog posts, I simply type as I would talk and I type as though I'm talking to ONE person!
+When I write things like blog posts emails and social media posts, I literally just type as I would talk AND I type as though I'm talking to just ONE person!
+(Like my best friend.)
 Sometimes I picture that I'm talking to a make believe, curly, red haired Irish woman named Bitsy whose sitting on the other side of my computer.
 (Don't laugh- it totally helps!)

-Some people panic when they sit down to write a blog post and it's like their brain suddenly becomes a constipated fart and they've forgotten how to speak correctly.
+Some people panic when they sit down to write a blog post or email and it's like their brain suddenly becomes a constipated fart and they've forgotten how to speak correctly.

 Well, forget how to speak "correctly."